 - Using our process development and protein biochemistry capabilities as a competitive advantage.
 We anticipate devoting significant resources to optimizing drug design and process development, including protein engineering and optimization, which are key components to maximizing the value of our current and future drug candidates.
 Through our core competencies and proprietary CUE BiologicsTM, MODTM and viraTopeTM technology platforms, we are designing and developing a growing intellectual property portfolio of novel and proprietary immune modulatory biologics.
 We believe our modular approach to designing biologics, coupled with the protein engineering and optimization capabilities offered by our platform technologies, should enable us to more rapidly and cost-effectively design and optimize potential drug candidates, as compared to more traditional preclinical development processes.
 Although we have yet to advance any of our drug candidates into the clinic, we believe this efficient preclinical development process positions us well to potentially establish a leading position in the discovery and development of promising next generation immunotherapies. - Establishing key strategic partnerships with leading pharmaceutical companies.
 We believe that our CUE BiologicsTM platform offers the promise of enabling us to develop multiple drug candidates that address a variety of potential indications.
-Accordingly, as we continue to evolve and progress our drug candidates through preclinical and early clinical development, we plan to establish strategic partnerships with leading pharmaceutical or biotechnology organizations, such as our partnership with Merck Sharp & Dohme Corp. ("Merck") pursuant to the Collaboration Agreement described below under "Business Our Collaboration Agreement with Merck".
-We believe that this will allow us to further enhance our capabilities and capacities to discover and develop multiple, promising drug candidates for unmet medical needs in oncology and autoimmunity in a highly productive and costeffective manner. - Leveraging our relationships with Einstein, our scientific founders and other scientific advisors.
+Accordingly, as we continue to evolve and progress our drug candidates through preclinical and early clinical development, we plan to establish strategic partnerships with leading pharmaceutical or biotechnology organizations.
+We believe that this will allow us to further enhance our capabilities and capacities to discover and develop multiple, promising drug candidates for unmet medical needs in oncology and autoimmunity in a highly productive and cost-effective manner. - Leveraging our relationships with Einstein, our scientific founders and other scientific advisors.
 Our renowned scientific founders and Einstein, as well as our scientific and clinical advisors ("SAB/CABs"), have a history of seminal, pioneering discoveries and possess significant experience in oncology, immunotherapy, immunology, and biophysics, as well as clinical development.
 We plan to leverage our scientific founders' and SAB/CABs' scientific and clinical expertise and guidance as we develop our product pipeline and technologies.